 The objects we keep in our homes say a lot about us.
 Decorations, keepsakes, trinkets, mementos, clothing, jewelry, and things we adorn ourselves with are all in our lives because we’ve chosen them.
 They’re special to us.
 Objects help tell stories and inspire us.
 In this post, I’ll show you how to draw a personal mandala, using inspiration taken from those trinkets around your home.

-The mandala that you draw will be completely your own, unique to you and your possessions!
-Don’t worry, mandalas are pretty simple to draw when the steps are broken down 🙂
+The coolest thing about this mandala drawing lesson is that your mandala drawing will be completely your own, unique to you (and your possessions)!
+Don’t worry, mandalas are pretty simple to draw when the steps are broken down 🙂 Let’s get started…

 Wander around your home and collect a handful of objects that will inspire your mandala.
 Grab anything that speaks to you today, or anything that catches your eye.
 Aim for 5-10 items, and try to find a variety.